 External Funding Sources

 Funding opportunities are emerging for projects and initiatives related to the Semiquincentennial.
 This page will be updated as new funding resources become available.

-At least 35 states have already established state commissions or similar entities to lead preparations for the 250th anniversary, with several more under active consideration.
-These state commissions will play an important role in determining the scope and direction of the commemoration, interfacing with the U.S. Semiquincentennial Commission and America250, recognizing local programming, and distributing funding.
+Over forty U.S. states and territories have already established commissions or similar entities to lead preparations for the 250th anniversary, with several more under active consideration.
+These commissions will play an important role in determining the scope and direction of the commemoration, interfacing with the U.S. Semiquincentennial Commission and America250, recognizing local programming, and distributing funding.
 These commissions take different forms, but most opt for one of two approaches: 1) directing an existing agency/organization to lead preparations, or 2) creating a new commission to plan and administer the state’s commemoration, with a combination of ex officio members and appointees.

 Encourage Your Congressional Delegation to Join the America250 Caucus